samgwise/p6-Numeric-Pack/README.md

   </tr>
 </table>

 By default Numeric::Pack's pack and unpack functions return and accept big-endian Bufs.
-To override this provide the :endianness named parameter with the enum value for your desired behaviour.
-To disable byte order management pass :endianness(native-endian).
+To override this provide the :byte-order named parameter with the enum value for your desired behaviour.
+To disable byte order management pass :byte-order(native-endian).

 Use Numeric::Pack :ALL to export all exportable functionality.